Woutitit/woutitit.github.io/analysis/analysis-checklist.md

 - Plucky/sustain
 - layers?
 Octave layers? fifth layers? pluck + sustain layer?

+What does make the song alive?
+What automation what fx? where?
+How are transitions, what elements or techniques used for those, same for intros what about the impacts or stuff right before transitions? how many bars
 Are there a lot of automations?
 What gets automated and when and why?

 Are there lots of loops and or samples?
 What?
 Why and how?
 How loud?